Not a band. Not DJ's. We throw parties for the music we love.

 There may be a surprise acoustic set or even a full-band performance, but ultimately, it’s about the experience.
 Emo Nite turned a party into a community, reclaiming the spirit of how the scene began.

 It’s now a recurring event thrown by dozens of friends in over 50 cities in the United States.
-Emo Nite runs full-day festivals and curates coveted performance spots at Coachella, Life is Beautiful, and Firefly.
+Emo Nite runs full-day festivals and curates coveted performance spots at Coachella, Lollapalooza, Bonnaroo, Firefly, and more.
 Freed and Petracca launched successful clothing collaborations with brands like OBEY, Urban Outfitters, PLEASURES, The Hundreds, Rose in Good Faith, Market, and OWSLA.